In Vogue: The 90’s Review

 Vogue’s 90’s documentary allows fashion lovers to relive the iconic decade.

-Can you ever get enough of the 90’s?
-Especially 90’s fashion.
-The defining era in fashion saw a huge change in the industry, with creative booms, new designers start to take the reins and a certain young Kate Moss emerging onto the scene, destined for stardom.
+Can you ever get enough of the '90s?
+Especially '90s fashion.
+This defining era in fashion saw huge changes in the industry, with creative booms, new designers beginning to take the reins, and a certain young Kate Moss emerging onto the scene, destined for stardom.

-It seems a perfect subject then for one of the recent fashion documentaries to devote your evenings to.
+It seems the perfect subject, then, for one of the latest fashion documentaries to devote your evenings to.

 Advertisement